 Timekeeper – Keeps track of the time for all segments of the meeting.
 Uses timing lights as reminders for Table Topics participants, Speakers, and Evaluators.

-Vote Tabulator – Tabulates votes for Best Table Topics participant, Best Speaker, Best Evaluator, and Most Improved.
+Vote Counter – Tabulates votes for Best Table Topics, Best Speaker, Best Evaluator, and Most Improved.

 Ah Counter – Rings a bell and keeps a tally of the number of times club members use crutch, or filler, words, such as “ah,” “uh,” and “you know.”

-Video Operator – Records the speeches on videotape (provided by speakers) as a tool for improvement.
+Camera Operator – Records the speeches on the speaker’s cell phone as a tool for improvement.

 Table Topics Master – Prepares questions and leads the portion of the meeting during which club members provide spontaneous answers.